-(5) The agency shall transfer any remaining currency, the proceeds, or revenue from the sale of the property to the commission and deposited into the [Criminal Forfeiture Restricted Account].
+(5) The agency shall transfer any remaining currency, the proceeds, or revenue from the sale of the property to the commission and deposited into the Criminal Forfeiture Restricted Account created in Section 77-11b-402.

-Under Utah Code Ann. § 24-4-116 (Criminal Forfeiture Restricted Account), funds deposited into the Criminal Forfeiture Restricted Account "shall be appropriated to the commission for implementing the program under Section 24-4-117."
-Pursuant to Utah Code Ann. § 24-4-117(2) (State asset forfeiture grant program), "The program shall fund crime prevention, crime victim reparations, and law enforcement activities."
-However, a percentage of a sex trafficking or CSEC offender's forfeited assets is not directed into a victim services fund.
+Under Utah Code Ann. § 77-11b-402 (Criminal Forfeiture Restricted Account), funds deposited into the Criminal Forfeiture Restricted Account shall be appropriated "to the commission for the purpose of implementing the State Asset Forfeiture Grant Program described in Section 77-11b-403 [State asset forfeiture grant program]."
+Pursuant to Utah Code Ann. § 77-11b-403(2), "The program shall fund crime prevention, crime victim reparations, and law enforcement activities " However, a percentage of a sex trafficking or CSEC offender's forfeited assets is not directed into a victim services fund.